nuentes/MetalcoreReleaseThread-GM/README.md

 **Known issues:**
 - Only works on Old Reddit
 - I've never tested manually installing it.
 I'm using it in TamperMonkey on Firefox
-- How does it update when code changes are made?
-I have no clue.
 - I don't even want to think about how it looks on mobile
 - Config is ugly as hell